With EHR adoption at over 85% across the US, having data is quickly becoming table stakes.

 Although the needs of every organization are unique, there are some key considerations in selecting approaches and tools to support business intelligence in healthcare that are near universal, and it all starts with value.
 The first priority should always be to define the business and clinical objectives at stake.
 BI connected to value is BI that sticks.

-Just as important as knowing where you want to end up is knowing how to measure how things are progressing along the way, so an early part of our process with clients settles the definition of metrics that will accurately reflect impact.
+Just as important as knowing where you want to end up is knowing how to measure how things are progressing along the way, so an early part of our process with customers settles the definition of metrics that will accurately reflect impact.

 Laying the Foundation for Lasting Change

 Bi strategies (and strategists) are often preoccupied with making sure the team, tools, data access and quality, as well as policy, process and regulatory challenges are resolved to enable success.
 But if all this planning doesn’t include a solid strategy to effectively manage through the change, it’s likely all for naught.
-At Amitech, our focus on the mechanics of organizational change is why our clients defy the odds that doom so many data and analytics projects to failure.
-An approach that prioritizes early incorporation of key stakeholders, careful attention to workflows and structuring for early wins to create momentum serves to set-up our clients’ strategies for long-term success.
+At Amitech, our focus on the mechanics of organizational change is why our customers defy the odds that doom so many data and analytics projects to failure.
+An approach that prioritizes early incorporation of key stakeholders, careful attention to workflows and structuring for early wins to create momentum serves to set-up our customers’ strategies for long-term success.

 Making the Leap to Value

 There is no cookie-cutter BI solution, as every provider and payor has different relationships, operational components, priorities and IT environments/constraints.
 But when capabilities are considered strategically, the possibilities hold real promise.
-A few of the promising solutions we’ve designed for our clients include:
+A few of the promising solutions we’ve designed for our customers include:

 - Predictive cost and revenue models for a population to actively negotiate value-based contracts and manage performance via a scalable analytics platform